vedran-kolka-syntio/risingwave-docs/docs/tutorials/live-stream-metrics-analysis.md

 ## Overview

-Live streaming has become a popular form of entertainment where streamers can interact with their audience in real-time.
+Live streaming has become a popular form of entertainment where streamers can interact with their audience in real time.
 Not only do streamers want to keep a high view count, but they also want to maintain a high-quality stream to ensure the viewing experience is enjoyable for their audience.

 There are numerous metrics to keep track of when sustaining a stable live stream.
 One of the most common metrics is how long the stream was frozen.
 Streamers and viewers do not want a stream frozen for long as it disrupts the experience.